IshvindG/Energy-Monitoring/README.md

 Project for collecting, analyzing & visualising data related to energy generation in the UK.

-Our main goals are to collect data on energy generation, usage, carbon emissions, price and power outages and display them either via an interactable dashboard, as a report, or as a notification.
+Our main goals are to collect data on energy generation, usage, carbon emissions, price and power outages and display them either via an interactable dashboard, as a newsletter, or as a notification.

 The brief can be found [here](https://docs.google.com/document/d/1KE8viDVxvyAZMGVWNXFbP0jxCQOOtVfl6sn49-VA2rk/edit?tab=t.0#heading=h.ufu7imi2qzpo)
 ---